What are the best side hustles for introverts?

 I’ve added several more books to my portfolio since then and consistently earn a few hundred dollars a month.

-My latest is actually free on Kindle if you want to check it out:
+One of my books is actually free on Kindle if you want to check it out:

 If spending hours alone at your keyboard sounds like a dream come true, you’re already on your way to becoming an author.